hisxo/gitGraber/README.md

 # TODO

-- Add more regex & patterns
+- [ ] Add more regex & patterns
-- Add a "combo check" module (for services like Twilio that require two tokens)
+- [ ] Add a "combo check" module (for services like Twilio that require two tokens)
-- Add multi threads
+- [ ] Add multi threads
-- Add bearer token detections
-- Change token cleaning output
+- [ ] Change token cleaning output
-- Add user and org names display in notifications
+- [X] Add user and org names display in notifications

 # Authors